 The Minnesota Medal of Honor Memorial is committed to educating and inspiring our youth and future generations with the character virtues and values that our Medal of Honor recipients and veterans leave with us as their legacy.

-The Minnesota Medal of Honor Memorial will be the only memorial honoring the Character Development Program.
 The existing ‘Promise of Youth’ sculpture seen in this picture represents the youth of our state, she will be encircled by the new Minnesota Medal of Honor Memorial which will create a metaphor inspiring and educating our youth and public with character virtues and values that our recipients and veterans leave with us as their legacy.

 Historical Significance- Why Minnesota?

 Minnesotans have faithfully served and sacrificed in all our nation’s wars.
 At the outbreak of the Civil War, Minnesota was the first state to offer soldiers to President Lincoln in defense of the Union.
 To the present day, Minnesotans have served our state and country with great distinction including awards of our Nation’s greatest honor, the Medal of Honor.
-As of February 2016, a total of 72 Minnesotans have been awarded the Medal of Honor.
+As of February 2016, a total of 72 Minnesotans has been awarded the Medal of Honor.

 Provided by HGA